 Football Detection Illustration | ProEvolution Academy

-What is Detection in Football?
+What is a football trial in Football?

 Scouting in football, also known as recruitment, is a complex process whereby teams identify and select promising talent to join their ranks.

-Detections are a common practice in the world of football for recruit new talent.
+Football trials are a common practice in the world of football for recruit new talent.
 Clubs regularly organise talent days, allowing young players to showcase their skills and potentially be recruited.

 At these events, recruitment managers assess players' performances on the pitch by several predefined aspects